swagger-api/swagger-ui/docs/deep-linking.md

 ## Usage

+👉🏼 Add `deepLinking: true` to your Swagger-UI configuration to enable this functionality.

 When you expand a tag or operation, Swagger-UI will automatically update its URL fragment with a deep link to the item.
 Conversely, when you collapse a tag or operation, Swagger-UI will clear the URL fragment.